Carlos Baerga: Return to major leagues

 In 2002, Baerga returned to the majors.
 That year, he got 52 hits with the Boston Red Sox, primarily serving as a pinch-hitter and designated hitter.
 In 2003, he was traded to the Arizona Diamondbacks, where he collected 71 hits for the team.
-The Diamondbacks re-signed him for 2004, but the aging Baerga, now prone to injury, got hurt again and was only able to play in 20 games that season.
+The Diamondbacks re-signed him for 2004, but the aging Baerga, now prone to injury, was hurt again and was only able to play in 20 games that season.
 He was signed by the Washington Nationals to a minor league contract before the 2005 season and played 93 games for them.
 He also played for Puerto Rico in the 2006 World Baseball Classic.

 Baerga collected 1,543 hits in his MLB career, with 134 home runs, 774 RBI and a .291 batting average.

 As a broadcaster, Baerga has enjoyed prominence as a color commentator for Monday Night Baseball retransmissions in Spanish on ESPN Dos for the Mexico-Caribbean-Venezuela region.
 He is an analyst on Beisbol Esta Noche (the Spanish version of Baseball Tonight) on ESPN Deportes and ESPN Latin America.
-He is recognized by fans and fellow co-workers as "Carlos Obed".
+He is recognized by fans and co-workers as "Carlos Obed".

-2013 World Baseball Classic
+Post-playing career

 During the 2013 World Baseball Classic, Baerga served as one of the assistant coaches under Edwin Rodríguez.

-2013–2014: Manager for the Indios de Mayagüez

-As of January 2014, Baerga is the current manager for the Indios de Mayagüez in Puerto Rico's Roberto Clemente Professional Baseball League.
+In 2013, Baerga became the manager of the Indios de Mayagüez in Puerto Rico's Roberto Clemente Professional Baseball League.

+In 2020, he was named the bench coach of RA12.

+In 2024, Baerga became the analyst for the Cleveland Guardians Spanish-language radio broadcasts on WARF 1350 AM in Cleveland.

 Personal life

-Baerga's son, Carlos Jr., is also a professional baseball player.
+Baerga's son, Carlos Jr., was also a professional baseball player.